backupbrew/switchbrew/HID services.md

 | 1133 | \[6.0.0+\] StartUsbFirmwareUpdate                                               |
 | 1134 | \[6.0.0+\] GetUsbFirmwareUpdateState                                            |
 | 1150 | \[8.0.0+\] SetTouchScreenMagnification                                          |

+## GetUniquePadsFromNpad

+Takes an input u32 [\#NpadIdType](#NpadIdType "wikilink"), a type-0xA
+output buffer, and returns an output u64 for total output entries.

+The output buffer contains an array of u64 **UniquePadId**.

 ## SetVibrationMasterVolume